WSTR (FM): WQXI-FM (1969–1989)

 In 1969, the station changed its call letters to WQXI-FM to match its AM sister station.
 In mid-1977, the station started calling itself "94Q" when WQXI's contemporary hit radio format was moved to the FM station.

 Around 1987, WQXI-FM's audience share began to dwindle.
 Various tweaks were made to the music mix, followed by an outright change of direction in late 1988 that competed head-to-head with then-dominant Top 40 outlet WAPW (99.7 FM) as "Atlanta's Hit Music, 94Q".
+Another CHR outlet, WZGC (92.9 FM), was already experiencing similar downfall at the time.
 However, by the following summer, 94Q had been soundly beaten, and the station began to purge most of its management and on-air talent.

 WQXI-FM notably carried a smooth jazz-themed program called Jazz Flavors during the 1980s, first airing on Sunday evenings before eventually expanding to weeknights.
 Despite the seeming incompatibility between it and contemporary hits, this program ran on WQXI-FM for several years, eventually serving as the genesis for the "Jazz Flavors" branding on WJZF (104.1 FM) when that station became the first one in the Atlanta market to adopt the format full-time.
 "Jazz Flavors" was reduced back to Sunday nights only in March 1989, when 94Q was experimenting with a mainstream CHR format.